aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## 2. Client-side: Allow the user to register

-Our existing code already has a component where the user can supply their username and password.
+Our existing code already has a component where the user can supply their username and password to register.
 You can see this if you select the "Register" link on the top right of the home page.
 Note: If you see "Log off", ensure you've completed the previous step and refresh your browser.

 In `client/components/Register.jsx`, you'll need to implement the `handleClick` function for the Register button.